 „Are you good at praying?”
 Brother Paul asks us, with a disconcerting gingerly smile.
 “Ummm, not really” we stutter.
 “If you want to pray I could open the confession chapel for you.”
 “Actually, we just want to have a look at the work of art” we explain.
 We have seen photos of a huge blue disk, the “Blue Sun” by a local artist in the exhibition room of the monastery of Vierzehnheiligen (Church of the 14 Holy Helpers).
 “I am sorry; in that case I can’t open the chapel for you.”
 Just at that point our friend Monika comes to our help: “Pray a little?
 Why not?,” she says innocently.
-We are all let into the small square room at the back of a functional building.
+We are all let into the small square room at the back of a functional building at the Basilica of the Fourteen Holy Helpers.
 It has white walls and is sparsely furnished with a few chairs and frosted glass screens in front of the windows.
 The huge blue circle and a modern brass cross with a punched Corpus Christi dominate the room.

 From the last row Brother Paul watches us praying. „Tell me when you are finished – and try to pray,“ he advises when he leaves after nearly ten minutes.
 Again this gingerly smile, which we guess should be benign, but to us it seems as if he is making fun of us.

 In stark contrast to the confession chapel, the main church of the Basilica of the Fourteen Holy Helpers is anything but modern and sparsely furnished.
 It is one of the marvels of the flamboyant German Rococo.